-At Fair Voyage, we only promote verified socially and environmentally responsible suppliers.
-As part of our Terms of Business, suppliers commit to become independently audited for sustainability by a certification body that is accredited by the Global Sustainable Tourism Council (GSTC).
+As part of our Terms of Business, suppliers commit to become independently audited for sustainability by a Fair Voyage recognized certification body such as KPAP or those accredited by the Global Sustainable Tourism Council (GSTC).

-The Global Sustainable Tourism Council (GSTC), created by UN agencies and prominent international conservation NGOs, has developed and manages a comprehensive set of global sustainability standards for travel and tourism.
-The GSTC Criteria align with all 17 SDGs.
+The Global Sustainable Tourism Council (GSTC), initially formed as a coalition by UN agencies and prominent international conservation NGOs, has developed and manages a comprehensive set of global sustainability standards for travel and tourism.
+Learn how the GSTC Criteria align with all 17 SDGs.

 The GSTC also accredits certification bodies for conducting independent audits consistent with the GSTC Criteria.
 This means that suppliers audited by a GSTC accredited certification body can reliably prove that they are operating consistent with all SDGs.
 Therefore, we believe that GSTC accredited certifications are the best and only way to verify the holistic implementation of sustainability on a global scale.

 We believe that independent sustainability audits are the only way to implement sustainability and make the United Nations Sustainable Development Goals (SDGs) a reality by 2030.